 And there’s more.

-This penne pasta with asparagus and balsamic butter makes a fabulous main dish (sometimes we add grilled chicken, but it doesn’t really need it), and it makes an equally fabulous side dish or pasta salad for a potluck.
+This penne pasta with roasted asparagus and balsamic butter makes a fabulous main dish (sometimes we add grilled chicken, but it doesn’t really need it), and it makes an equally fabulous side dish or pasta salad for a potluck.

 Are you catching what I’m trying to say here?

 You really can’t mess this one up.
 It’s versatile and ridiculously delicious.

 I kid you not, I stock up on Costco-sized bags of asparagus just because of this pasta, and I have finally decided to plant asparagus along our whole irrigation ditch line this year since asparagus has a talent for growing wild and free without a lot of maintenance.

 Basically, I love asparagus.
 I love pasta.
 I love balsamic reductions (you probably caught that memo from this balsamic pork post).
 And I love butter.